filipdutescu/small-better-logger/README.md

 > ***Note:*** *All those previously mentioned can also be written with lowercase letters (i.e.: ```sblogger::stream_logger```, ```sblogger::stream_type```).*

 ### Logging messages
+Each of the loggers ensure thread-safety when writing to streams or manipulating them.
+Any of the following methods enforces compliance with this behaviour.

 ### Logger Methods
 All loggers have the following general methods for printing and formatting messages (inherited from ```sblogger::Logger```):
   * ```void Logger::Write(...)``` - write the message ```const std::string& message``` after replacing all placeholders with the respective parameter value (ex.: ```"{0}"``` will be changed to the value of the first parameter after the string)